Family Video stores closing could be the end of an era

 For experts, this appears to be the end of the in-person movie rental era.

-Justin Rorabaugh, Wichita State’s Director of school of digital art and Shockers’ Studios told us, “I think what we’re seeing is a similar transition, digital transformation that happened with music.
-We had vinyl and then 8-track and then cassettes and CDs and now everything has gone digital.”
+“I think what we’re seeing is a similar transition, digital transformation that happened with music.
+We had vinyl and then 8-track and then cassettes and CDs and now everything has gone digital,” said Justin Rorabaugh, Wichita State’s director of School of Digital Art and Shockers’ Studios.